 2. Third Party Management Framework

-The Group Third Party Management Policy, and supporting standards and procedures, were reviewed (as part of the annual cycle) to ensure that the framework continues to be in line with best practice and applicable regulatory requirements, including those in relation to modern slavery and human trafficking.
+Continuing to review and update the Group Third Party Management Policy, and supporting standards and procedures to ensure that the framework continues to be in line with best practice and applicable regulatory requirements, including those in relation to modern slavery and human trafficking.

 3. Sourcing Practices and Due Diligence